The benefits of sales tax automation for retailers

 With the Marketplace Fairness Act (MFA) and similar federal legislation stalled yet again, states are taking matters into their own hands.
 Nearly half of all U.S. states now require sales tax collection on online and catalog retail sales.
 And another 13 states are considering similar laws.
 Alabama recently became the newest state to require out-of-state sellers to collect sales tax.

-Online marketplaces like Amazon, EBay, and Etsy are great ways to expand customer bases and networks such as Fulfilment by Amazon (FBA) gets products into the hands of customers quickly.
+Online marketplaces like Amazon, eBay, and Etsy are great ways to expand customer bases and networks such as Fulfillment by Amazon (FBA) gets products into the hands of customers quickly.
 But more sales channels can also lead to more sales tax liability.
-Amazon now collects sales tax in 28 states,which represents 84% of the U.S.population.3 Drop shipping and affiliate marketing can trigger multi-state nexus.
+Amazon now collects sales tax in 28 states, which represents 84% of the U.S.population.3 Drop shipping and affiliate marketing can trigger multi-state nexus.

 “When we built out our affiliate program, states were already beginning to consider this sufficient presence to create sales tax collection responsibilities,” says Bob Romano, VP of Finance for Life is Good, a national apparel manufacturer and retailer.
 “As we grew, our affiliates created a presence for us in new states.
 Some states charge sales tax on freight, others don’t and each state has its own product taxability definitions and rules.
 We wanted to be ready and comply properly.
 But we couldn’t be a tax expert in every state,” explains Romano.